 - Sorcerer – Magic flows in the blood of this spellcaster, whose sometimes wild magic is neither learned nor studied.

 - Warlock – Devoid of natural magical talent, this spellcaster entered into a pact with a greater being in order to gain magical abilities.

 - Wizard – This spellcaster gains power through intense study; constantly pursuing both knowledge and power.

 So, what if you wanted to take a mental class and make it very physically strong?
 What if you wanted to have a really intellectual or smooth-talking character from a more physical class?
 While playing to a class’ natural strengths is important, mixing things up a bit can create for a more unusual and memorable character.

 If you’re still not quite sure which class to play, we have a handy chart with some questions to help you decide.
 Click here to check it out!

 Once you’ve decided on a character, the next step is to start filling out your character sheet.
 Move on to the next article to read how, or go back to the D&D Basics to get some more ideas.
-You can also browse through our Class Overviews or read more about building characters.
+You can also browse through our Character Hacks for some additional character ideas or read more about building characters.